skip navigation

 When Can the Oath Be Taken?

+Of course, a newly elected official can also take the oath after the start of the term, but they are not technically holding office until they do so.
 Many local elected officials take their oath and complete the necessary paperwork at the first regularly scheduled meeting of the new term of the body.
-Note that the oath does not have to be taken at a formal meeting of the governing body, but it often is.
-This sometimes creates the situation that the newly elected official has not technically assumed their office despite their term starting prior to that first meeting of the year.
+(Note that the oath does not have to be taken at a formal meeting of the governing body, but it often is.)

-If the elected official takes the oath more than 10 days before they are to assume office and not at a regularly scheduled meeting in December, this, technically, is a violation of RCW 29A.60.280(3), and the official should cure the error and retake the oath as soon as possible.
-However, due to a legal concept known as “the de facto officer” doctrine, the actions taken by that official before the error is corrected are still valid.
-Note that if an official refuses or neglects to take the oath, it can create a vacancy in the office under RCW 42.12.010(6), but MRSC takes the position that taking the oath too early is not a refusal or neglection to take the oath.
+If the elected official neglects to take the oath but still assumes the duties of office, this is technically a violation of RCW 29A.60.280(3), and the official should cure the error by taking the oath as soon as possible.
+However, due to a legal concept known as “the de facto officer” doctrine, the actions taken by that official before the error is corrected are likely still valid.

 What if an official was reelected to the position?